human-writes/sdk/README.md

 - add events to interact between two components,
 - raise an event when a specific word is found,
 - can write at random speed.
+- and more...

 ## License

-HumanWrites is under General Public License 3.
+HumanWrites is under General Public License version 3.